bloomberg/locking_resource-cookbook/README.md

 ## Description
 The locking resource cookbook provides resources to lock various other Chef resources.
-This can be used to  prevent a distributed environment from having multiple machines simultaneously executing a particular resouce.
+This can be used to  prevent a distributed environment from having multiple machines simultaneously executing a particular resource.

 Use cases envisioned:
 * Prevent stampeding herds knocking over a particularly fragile end-point by serializing access
 * Prevent all instances of a service going down en mass during configuration updates
-* Communicate state if a particular service is not coming back up (preventing a toxic-configuration from causing cascading failures) and still verifiying if a process is restarted outside of Chef using process start time.
+* Communicate state if a particular service is not coming back up (preventing a toxic-configuration from causing cascading failures) and still verifying if a process is restarted outside of Chef using process start time.

 ## Requirements
 The Zookeeper gem and a Zookeeper cluster is required.
-While envisioned to use a generic synchronous state enginer, today Zookeeper is used for all lock coordination.
+While envisioned to use a generic synchronous state engineer, today Zookeeper is used for all lock coordination.

 ## Attributes
-* `node[:locking_resource][:restart_lock][:root]` - Zookeeper namespace underwhich all locks are created
+* `node[:locking_resource][:restart_lock][:root]` - Zookeeper namespace under which all locks are created
 * `node[:locking_resource][:restart_lock_acquire][:sleep_time]` - Sleep time in (fractions-of) seconds between tries to acquire a lock for restart
 * `node[:locking_resource][:restart_lock_acquire][:timeout]` - Timeout in seconds before failing to acquire lock
 * `node[:locking_resource][:skip_restart_coordination]` - Flag to skip attempting lock coordination (will just assume lock was acquired and not block)